Somali militants kill two men accused of rape, al Shabaab says

-MOGADISHU Somali Islamist militants said they publicly stoned one man to death and shot dead another on Monday after both were accused of raping a girl in central Somalia.
+MOGADISHU (Reuters) - Somali Islamist militants said they publicly stoned one man to death and shot dead another on Monday after both were accused of raping a girl in central Somalia.

 A senior militant spokesman said the group had picked up both men in the town of Beledweyne, where the rape occurred.
 Both had belonged to pro-government forces, he said, but the government denied that, saying they were "bandits".